Metformin is one of the most popular oral medications used to treat people with type 2 diabetes.

 - 850 mg

-It’s recommended to start with a low dose and increase it if you react well to the drug and need the higher dose to regulate your blood sugar levels, although always check with your doctor first before increasing your dose.
+It’s recommended to start with a low dose and increase it if you tolerate the drug well and need a higher dose to regulate your blood sugar levels.
+Always check with your doctor first before increasing your dose.

 What should you do if you miss a dose?

-Take Metformin as soon as you can, unless it’s almost time for your next dose.
+Take your metformin as soon as you can, unless it’s almost time for your next dose.
+In that case, skip the missed dose and resume your regular schedule unless your provider advises otherwise.
 Do not take two doses at one time.

-Yes, but it’s very rare.
-A large overdose can cause severe and potentially dangerous hypoglycemia (low blood sugar) or lactic acidosis (a buildup of lactic acid in your blood), which can cause muscle aches, rapid breathing, severe nausea, and stomach pains.
+Yes, this is possible, but it’s very rare.
+A large overdose can cause severe and potentially dangerous hypoglycemia or lactic acidosis.

 Seek emergency medical attention if you think you have overdosed.